Learn about the NHS

 When does the course start?

-The next course run will start on 7 September 2020.
+The next course run will start in early 2021.

 Where will the course be hosted?

 We will be running this course on FutureLearn.
 You'll need to set up a free FutureLearn account to take part.

 The course will run for four weeks.
 Each week will take around two hours to complete.

 No - the course is free.

 - NHS and social care staff in England (including those who work in non-clinical roles)